 Scheduling an issue

 To schedule an issue, populate its Due date field.
-You can do this either when creating an issue, or by editing the issue later.
+This can be done either when creating an issue, or at a later stage by editing the issue.

 To enable Issue Scheduling, at least one group or project role must be given the Schedule Issues permission by your Jira administrator.
 Only users with the Schedule Issues permission can populate the Due date field.